Lowland Brittle Fern (Southern Fragile Fern)

 This is also the tender little fern that forms miniature bouquets on the forest floor with equally tender and beautiful spring wildflowers, amid lush green mosses — welcome sights after a cold winter!

-In a fern genus that confuses even botanists, lowland brittle fern (or southern fragile fern) is easily recognized as a common springtime sight in moist forest soils.
+In a fern genus that confuses even botanists, lowland brittle fern is easily recognized as a common springtime sight in moist forest soils.

-This species can be threatened by invasive plants such as garlic mustard and bush honeysuckle, which grow in dense colonies and can essentially shade out this small fern, impeding it during the few months it grows and reproduces, before losing its leaves.
+This species can be threatened by invasive plants such as garlic mustard and bush honeysuckle, which grow in dense colonies and shade out this small fern, impeding it during the few months it is above ground to grow and reproduce.

 This small fern, which loses its leaves and goes dormant before late summer, does not seem to be a principal food for many animals, although apparently some aphids, plus deer, turkey, and other vertebrates, may eat it.